ISI-apex/casper-utils/README.md

     $ CC=clang CXX=clang++ cmake ..
     $ make -j6

-Run the CFD app (on Theta, must do this on the MOM node!):
+Run the CFD app (On Theta, must do this on the MOM node!
+On Sumit, must do this on the batch node!):

     $ RANKS=2 MAPBY=slot make ch.mpirun